cicwi/WalnutReconstructionCodes/README.md

 This is a collection of Python and MATLAB scripts for loading, pre-processing and reconstructing X-ray CT projection data of 42 walnuts as described in

-"A Cone-Beam X-Ray CT Data Collection Designed for Machine Learning" by Henri Der Sarkissian, Felix Lucka, Maureen van Eijnatten, Giulia Colacicco, Sophia Bethany Coban, Kees Joost Batenburg
+Henri Der Sarkissian, Felix Lucka, Maureen van Eijnatten, Giulia Colacicco, Sophia Bethany Coban, Kees Joost Batenburg, "A Cone-Beam X-Ray CT Data Collection Designed for Machine Learning",  [arXiv:1905.04787](https://arxiv.org/abs/1905.04787) (2019)

 * `FDKReconstruction.m` and `FDKReconstruction.py` compute FDK reconstructions for data from a single source-detector orbit, which leads to high cone angle artifacts.
 * `GroundTruthReconstruction.m` and `GroundTruthReconstruction.py` compute an iterative reconstructions using the data from all three source-detector orbits, which leads to a reconstruction free of high cone angle artifacts.